 Madrid's most famous player was an Argentine called Alfredo Di Stefano inspired five title triumphs in five years during the '50s and '60s.
 He was a great scourge of Barcelona, partly because they were deflected in their attempts to buy him.

 Politics in El Clasico

 From 1936 to 1975 there was, of course, General Franco, who as well as subjugating the Catalan region and outlawing the Catalan language, developed a deep suspicion for the Barcelona club, which was viewed as the epitome of anti-Spanish sentiment.

-During Franco's reign Barça's followers developed a sense that referees and league officials were against the club, which partly continues until today.
+During Franco's reign, Barça's followers developed a sense that referees and league officials were against the club, which partly continues until today.
 What were viewed as farcical decisions and exaggerated bans and fines against Barca were common.
-Real Madrid's players meanwhile had to unfairly carry the burden of being political representatives of the regime which favoured it.
+Real Madrid's players meanwhile had to unfairly carry the burden of being political representatives of the regime which favored it.

 Political and cultural differences caused mayhem at matches.
 Barcelona fans became so incensed by the referee's performance at one game in 1970 they threw 25,000 seats onto the field.
 In another, a Fascist soldier attempted to arrest the Barcelona groundsman on for being a suspected communist.
 And more recently a pig's head was tossed onto the field at the feet of Real Madrid player Luis Figo, who had betrayed Barca to sign for Real.
 Figo politely declined, having already eaten his dinner.